Trump slams May over 'very unfortunate' Brexit plan, says 'it will probably kill' US trade deal

 "I think it changed the fabric of Europe and, unless you act very quickly, it’s never going to be what it was and I don’t mean that in a positive way."

-The interview was published as May greeted Trump at a lavish welcome reception at Blenheim Palace, the birthplace of Winston Churchill.
+The interview was published online as May greeted Trump at a lavish welcome reception at Blenheim Palace, the birthplace of Winston Churchill.
 Trump's staff has opted to keep him largely out of central London and the swarms of demonstrators who are expected to protest the president's every move during his two-day stay in the U.K.